SAP/cloud-security-services-integration-library/token-client/README.md

    OAuth2ServiceConfiguration config = builder.withPrivateKey("-----BEGIN RSA PRIVATE KEY ...
 END RSA PRIVATE KEY-----").build();
     ```
 - Spring Boot applications
-  `ClientCertificate` class needs to be instantiated with the external key and `xsuaaTokenFlows` bean needs to be overwritten using this `ClientCertificate` instance. <br>Alternatively you can provide the certificate key property programmatically by defining default property.
+  `ClientCertificate` class needs to be instantiated with the external key and `XsuaaTokenFlows` bean needs to be overwritten using this `ClientCertificate` instance. <br>Alternatively you can provide the certificate key property programmatically by defining default property.

   - Default property
       ```java